 Maximizing Capacity Utilization.
 We seek to maximize capacity utilization by attracting new customers and rapidly expanding our capabilities for high-margin advanced technologies through the construction of Fab 2.
 Over the course of our history, our business model has involved targeting capacity growth in standard digital CMOS technology and then migrating that capacity to specialized, high-end technologies.
 Fab 1 provides a steady source of funds, as it generates cash at even modest production levels.
 In order to optimize production levels of Fab 1, we seek to operate the facility at close to maximum capacity with the most advanced technologies it can produce.
 Fab 2 is the core focus of our future efforts, and we are ramping up production in the facility to meet customer demand.
 Fab 2 seeks to maximize returns by addressing the market for more advanced geometries, which have relatively higher gross margins.
-In order to consistently meet this demand, we have plans for both capacity expansion at the current 0.18-micron geometry and volume production at 0.13-micron geometry by 2005 important factor among semiconductor companies, including both IDMs and fabless IC companies.
+In order to consistently meet this demand, we have plans for both capacity expansion at the current 0.18-micron geometry and volume production at 0.13-micron geometry by 2005.

+Becoming a Preferred Second-Source Foundry Service Provider.
+We serve as a sole-source provider for many of our customers for certain of their products and devices, and we also offer our services as an alternative or second-source provider of foundry services.
+Foundry diversification is an increasingly important factor among semiconductor companies, including both IDMs and fabless IC companies.
 In previous industry cycles when semiconductor demand was high, there was a shortage of IC manufacturing capacity.
 Because the semiconductor industry is now recovering from its worst downturn in history, we aim to take advantage of an expected capacity shortage during this upswing by becoming a preferred second-source provider of IC manufacturing services.
 In particular, as foundry utilization rates peak and available capacity decreases at leading Asian foundries, we expect to attract new customers with our standard 0.18-micron process technology and future 0.13-micron process technology.